jcolag/entropy-arbitrage/2026-05-28-storyteller.md

  > **FAREN**: Has he shown any sign of improvement?

-He won't get a line for a while, but in the bed, you might recognize [Kay E. Kuter](https://en.wikipedia.org/wiki/Kay_E._Kuter) playing the Sirah, known from minor roles pretty much everywhere for decades, but probably had his most regular gig as Newt Kiley, a recurring character between **Green Acres** and **Petticoat Junction**.
+He won't get a line for a while, but in the bed, you might recognize {% wiki Kay_E._Kuter|Kay E. Kuter|en %} playing the Sirah, known from minor roles pretty much everywhere for decades, but probably had his most regular gig as Newt Kiley, a recurring character between **Green Acres** and **Petticoat Junction**.
 We heard his voice, at least, during [*The Nth Degree*]({% post_url 2024-03-14-nth-degree %}), as the creature pulling Barclay's strings.

  > **WOBAN**: I'll say this for the Cardassians.
 Their replicators make a fine larish pie.

-And you might recognize Woban as [Jordan Lund](https://en.wikipedia.org/wiki/Jordan_Lund), though usually a stage performer for most of his career, though we saw him briefly as one of the Klingons in [*Redemption*]({% post_url 2024-05-16-redemption-part-2 %}), and later plays a bounty hunter on **Enterprise**.
+And you might recognize Woban as {% wiki Jordan_Lund|Jordan Lund|en %}, though usually a stage performer for most of his career, though we saw him briefly as one of the Klingons in [*Redemption*]({% post_url 2024-05-16-redemption-part-2 %}), and later plays a bounty hunter on **Enterprise**.

  > **HOVATH**: I'm here.

-The last major guest, I believe, you might recognize Hovath as [Lawrence Monoson](https://en.wikipedia.org/wiki/Lawrence_Monoson), who appeared quite a bit until about a decade ago, but he'll also show up on **Enterprise** as an unethical colleague.
+The last major guest, I believe, you might recognize Hovath as {% wiki Lawrence_Monoson|Lawrence Monoson|en %}, who appeared quite a bit until about a decade ago, but he'll also show up on **Enterprise** as an unethical colleague.

 Convenient for me that nothing interesting (except for that other baseball comment) happened between introducing most guests...